tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Delayed/scheduled Transactions Completion Check [schedtranscompletionimpl]

 When the game's clock ticks to this absolute time unit (the deadline), it will tell the judge that there is some delayed transactions that should be checked for having been completed.
 The judging party will then check if the transactions have been completed by the players participating in the scheduled transaction.
-Checks for completion of delayed transaction will **always** be performed **before any other action** can be taken in the current round.
-If the player that was supposed to transfer the resources did not transfer the exact amount of resources it was supposed to, this player will be considered a cheater.
+Checks for completion of delayed transactions will **always** be performed **before any other action** can be taken by any player in the current round.
+If one or both players that was/were supposed to transfer the resources did not transfer the exact amount of resources she/they was supposed to, this/these player(s) will be considered a cheater/cheaters.

 Note that in order to guarantee that the current player is not able to talk to the judging party before the end of the delayed transactions checks, we will once more make use of synchronization tools, as in the case of immediate transactions